followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/10 dxChart/1 Configuration/argumentAxis/minorTickCount.md

 <!--fullDescription-->
 #####See Also#####
-- **argumentAxis** | [minorTickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/minorTickInterval/) - specifies the interval between minor ticks.
+- **argumentAxis**.[minorTickInterval](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/minorTickInterval/) - specifies the interval between minor ticks.
 Has a higher priority than the **minorTickCount** option.
 <!--/fullDescription-->